This is by far the most common question when buying a chain lube for your bike.

 2. How do I apply the chain lube?

-Ideally, you'd want to lube your chain when its clean.
+Ideally, you'd want to lube your chain when it's clean.
 But realistically, this doesn't always happen especially if you're using dry lubes.

 - 1Use a clean rag and wipe off any grime from the chain.
 Wrap the rag around the chain and spin your pedal backwards.
+Use a chain cleaner to get even better results.

 It all depends on where you ride.
 As mentioned above, dry lubes would need more relubing as compared to wet lubes.